 The Cobra's Fang Cocktail is one of the many inventions from Donn Beach.

-What's quite unique about it is that it calls for Absinthe - a rare cocktail ingredient in general but even rarer in Tiki Cocktails.
+What's unique about it is that it calls for Absinthe - a rare cocktail ingredient in general but even rarer in Tiki Cocktails.

-The Rum is mandatory, but the Cobra's Fang recipe is more specific.
-It requires a mix of Jamaican and Demerara Rum.
+The rum is mandatory, but the Cobra's Fang recipe is more specific.
+It requires a mix of Jamaican and Demerara rum.
 Further, it contains falernum, fassionola syrup, orange and lime juice, and bitters.

 Ethical aspects